 Let's keep our eyes peeled to see how these favorable acquisitions shake up the CRM industry's playing field.

-Salesforce stays ahead of competitors by building its own apps through the acquisition of digital software in various business niches.
-This strategy helps to create a fully operational ecosystem that solidifies Salesforce's position as the leading CRM platform globally.
+Salesforce stays ahead of competitors by building its own apps by acquiring digital software in various business niches.
+This strategy helps create a fully operational ecosystem that solidifies Salesforce's position as the global leading CRM platform.

-Needless to say, the future of Salesforce definitely looks bright.
+Needless to say, the future of Salesforce looks bright.